danbev/learning-ai/notes/ggml-quantization.md

 packed into `ggml_half2` I think) member.
 The `m` member is used to store the smallest value in the block of float values.

+So this is a common patterns where `_0` there is only the one delta value but with `_1` there is an additional field to store data which in this case is the minimum.

 #### Quantization
 Calculate min and delta using the forumla:
 ```